DeMar DeRozan burns the Wizards at the buzzer as the Bulls grab a 120-119 win

+Heartbreak like this was a foreign emotion for Washington, which was 6-0 in games decided by three points or fewer before Saturday.

-But the Eastern Conference-leading Bulls (24-10) scored 34 points in the fourth quarter, executing when it counted most.
-Washington (18-18) held steady for nearly all of the late-game onslaught, combating Chicago’s surge by shooting 52.9 percent for the game, before the Bulls’ outstanding perimeter shooting bit the Wizards at the buzzer.
+The Eastern Conference-leading Bulls (24-10) scored 34 points in the fourth quarter, leaning on LaVine, Vucevic and DeRozan to outshoot the Wizards (18-18).
+Washington held steady for nearly all of the late-game onslaught and combated Chicago’s surge by shooting 61.1 percent in the final frame.

+“This one was tough,” guard Bradley Beal said.
+“I [saw Coach Wes Unseld Jr.] on the way out — he was sitting there like he couldn’t believe it.
+That’s how we all feel. … We played hard; we competed.
+Damn, DeMar, man — he made a tough one at the end.”

-The Wizards allowed Chicago to make 17 of 34 threes.
-They also gave up a 35-point performance from all-star Zach LaVine.
-DeRozan added 28.
+In addition to DeRozan’s game-winner, the Wizards endured a 35-point performance from LaVine.
+DeRozan ended up with 28, Vucevic had 22, and White added 20.

+Washington made up for its subpar defense with a second straight game shooting at least 50 percent thanks in large part to again having impeccable ball movement.
+The Wizards were without a true point guard — Beal filled in — but had an aggressive mentality on their side.

+With the ball in his hands more than usual, Beal dished a career-high 17 assists.
+He added 27 points for his second consecutive double-double.
+With 29 points and 12 rebounds, Kuzma had a double-double, too.

-Washington made up for its subpar defense with a second straight game shooting at least 50 percent.
-All five starters — including Corey Kispert, who made his fourth start of the season with Brad Wanamaker in the NBA’s coronavirus health and safety protocols — were in double figures, as was Deni Avdija (10 points) coming off the bench.
-Avdija again performed admirably on the defensive end, successfully bothering DeRozan, LaVine and Nikola Vucevic (22 points) at times.
+They led the other three starters — including rookie Corey Kispert, who made his fourth start with Brad Wanamaker in the NBA’s coronavirus health and safety protocols — in double figures.
+Deni Avdija had 10 points off the bench and performed admirably on the defensive end, successfully bothering DeRozan, LaVine and Vucevic at times.

-Bradley Beal (27 points, 17 assists) and Kuzma (29 points, 12 rebounds) had double-doubles.
-On a night when the Wizards’ offense zinged without a hitch, Beal set a career high in assists.
-But Washington faded in the fourth quarter, with center Daniel Gafford (19 points, eight rebounds) off the floor for much of it.

-Here’s what else there is to know from Saturday’s loss:
+Here’s what else to know from Saturday’s loss:

 Power in the paint